-In Y5 and Y6, pupils will be offered the opportunity to attend a residential visit at an outward bound centre.
+From Y5, pupils in primary and secondary provision will be offered the opportunity to attend a residential visit at an outward-bound centre.
 This will be at a centre that is fully accessible and has staff who are able to support the pupil's needs.